Patryk27/strolle/README.md

 ![cornell.png](_readme/cornell.png)

-Our goal is to create a path-tracer that doesn't rely on hardware raytracing capabilities and is able to generate an approximate, good-looking image on a relatively modern, consumer GPU.
+Our goal is to create an interactive path-tracer that is able to produce a good-looking image on a consumer GPU without relying on hardware raytracing capabilities.

 Strolle comes integrated with [Bevy](https://bevyengine.org/), but can be also used on its own (through `wgpu`).